pejamas/Poster-Overlay-GUI/README.md

 3. Preview the result in the main window.
 4. Click "Save Poster" to save the resulting image to your computer.

+## Prerequisites

+- [.NET 6.0 Runtime](https://dotnet.microsoft.com/download/dotnet/6.0/runtime) is required to run the application.
+Please download and install the appropriate version for your operating system.

 ## Contributing

 Feel free to contribute by submitting a pull request or opening an issue for any bugs or feature requests.